When Data is the Algorithm: A Systematic Study and Curation of Preference Optimization Datasets: Using Annotations to Design Reward-Based Curation Recipes

 For Qwen, we observe similar trends for UltraMix-190k.
 GSM8K reaches 82.70\% compared to 76.84\% on TuluDPO, further improving from 79.19\% on UltraMix-170k and from 81.26\% on UltraMix-187k.
 MATH improves to 49.55\% from 43.13\% on TuluDPO and from 47.55\% on UltraMix-170k.
 IFEval also increases to 79.88\% from 78.04\% on TuluDPO and from 77.28\% and 78.67\% on UltraMix-170k and UltraMix-187k.
 In addition, coding improves significantly to 82.77\% and 63.05\% on HumanEval and HumanEval+, outperforming TuluDPO and our previous mixtures.

 Collectively, these results show that UltraMix-190k consistently achieves top-tier performance across a diverse set of benchmarks, offering substantial efficiency gains with 30\% fewer samples than TuluDPO.
 We designate UltraMix-190k as our final \textbf{UltraMix} DPO dataset and refer to \refapp{app:efficiency_gains} for a dedicated analysis on training efficiency.
-To assess the role of reward filtering, we evaluate UltraMix curated without it in \refapp{app:no_reward_based_filtering}, showing that quality- and task-based filters alone are insufficient and confirming the need and effectiveness of our principled reward-based data curation recipe.
+To assess the contribution of individual filtering steps, we provide granular ablations in \refapp{app:no_reward_based_filtering}, showing that quality-, task, and reward-based filters alone are insufficient and that UltraMix's effectiveness stems from the principled combination of those signals.